25 Sneaky Weight Loss Hacks That Really Work

 18. Drink water with meals and eat slowly

-Skip sodas, juices and even wine with most meals.
-Drink water instead.
-The swap will help you to focus on and enjoy the satisfying flavors of the food on your plate, and you’ll cut calories at the same time.
-And don’t forget to chew your food and eat slowly.
-Often we eat so fast and wash it down with sugary drinks.
-The slower you eat, the better chance your stomach has to catch up with your brain and tell you that you are full.
+Skip sodas, juices, and even wine with most meals.
+Drink a glass of water instead!
+The swap will help you focus on and enjoy the satisfying flavors of the food on your plate, and you’ll cut calories at the same time.

 19. Delegate dishes for diet success

-Make sure you include fiber-rich foods (a pear, raw broccoli, or radishes) in your lunch.
-The fiber will help you get through those late afternoon cravings that can undo your diet.
+Make sure to include fiber-rich foods (a pear, raw broccoli, or radishes) in your lunch.
+The fiber will help you get through those late-afternoon cravings that can undo your diet.

 22. Start your day with water

-Even before you drink your coffee, tea, or eat breakfast, drink at least 12-16 ounces of water.
-Even better add some lemon.
-It will help to flush out toxins, get your digestive system going, help your hydration levels, and even wake you up!
+Even before you drink your coffee or eat breakfast, drink at least 12-16 ounces of water.
+Even better?
+Add some lemon!
+It will help to flush out toxins, get your digestive system going, help your hydration levels, and wake you up.

 23. Split your meal into courses